MoroccoJS/MoroccoJS/source/_posts/Introduction-to-the-MEAN-stack-part1.md

 An "_id" will be added automatically as a primary key with unique value, its type is ObjectId a type contained in "mongoose.Schema.Types.ObjectId".

-Now that our Schema is all that we have to is to add it to the database.
+Now that our Schema is ready, all that we have to do is to add it to the database.

 {% codeblock lang:javascript %}
 	/*in the first parameter we set the name of the document and in the the second one the the Schema we created*/